tidyverse/tibble/tests/testthat/_snaps/msg.md

       * Size 10: Requested with `uvw` argument.
       * Size 3: Column `c`.
-      * Size 4: Columns `a` and `b`. i Only values of size one are recycled
+      * Size 4: Columns `a` and `b`. i Only values of size one are recycled.
     Code
       error_incompatible_size(10, letters[1:3], c(2, 2, 3),
       "Requested with `xyz` argument")